 10 Ways to Love Your Brain

-30 Jul 2019 3:23 PM | Anonymous
+30 Jul 2019 3:23 PM | Deleted user

 Research is still evolving, but evidence is strong that people can reduce their risk of cognitive decline by making key lifestyle changes.
 Based on this research, the Alzheimer’s Association offers 10 Ways to Love Your Brain, a collection of tips that can reduce the risk of cognitive decline.
 When possible, combine these habits to achieve maximum benefit for the brain and body: